-This article is dealing with CNCA corporations and we will post another article dealing with Ontario corporations.
+This article is dealing with CNCA corporations and we have posted another article dealing with [AGMs and Ontario corporations](#).

 In order to understand the requirements of an organization you need to have access to the governing documents of your non-profit or charity.
 Some groups have all their governing documents in a minute book that may not be accessible at the moment.
-Luckily since January 15, 2020 obtaining copies of these documents is now much easier (and free) for federal non-profits under the CNCA.
-See: [Corporations Canada Changes to Fees + Service Standard Times and improves transparency.](#)
+Luckily since January 15, 2020 obtaining copies of the governing documents (such as articles and by-laws) is now much easier (and free) for federal non-profits under the CNCA.
+See: [Corporations Canada Changes to Fees + Service Standard Times and improves transparency](#).